|

 Poses such as Viparita Karani, Salamba Sarvangasana, and Halasana can help you achieve spinal traction while giving your body a deep stretch.

-Step by Step Salamba Sarvangasana Here
+Check out this Step by Step Instructions for Salamba Sarvangasana.

 Hanging upside down with Gravity Boots